end2endzone/win32Arduino/INSTALL.md

 The following steps show how other projects can find and use the library:

-1) Download the source code from an existing [tags](http://github.com/end2endzone/win32Arduino/tags) and extract the content to a local directory (for example `c:\projects\win32Arduino` or `~/dev/win32Arduino`).
+1) [Clone](https://git-scm.com/docs/git-clone) the source code from an existing [tags](http://github.com/end2endzone/win32Arduino/tags) into a local directory (for example `c:\projects\win32Arduino` or `~/dev/win32Arduino`).

-2) Define the environment variable `WIN32ARDUINO_HOME` to the location where the source code was extracted.
+2) Define the environment variable `WIN32ARDUINO_HOME` to the location where the source code was cloned.

+3) Build the source code according to the build instructions.